Bortronx/bortronx-blog/_posts/2023-04-29-HardCrashAmd.md

 Next is a GPU test once again.
 The test ran for 45 minutes with no crash.

 Next I ran Prime95 again to ensure that these 45 minutes are not a result of something else.

+The Computer crashed in less than 10 seconds.

+With this information we can isolate the problem to the Motherboard, Hard Drive, CPU, or Memory.
+With CPU being the most likely culprit.

+Next I will update BIOS drivers.